-1. Start Your Quote:Page Overview
+1. Enter Your Zip:Page Overview

 The points system is a method used in many states not only in order to help keep track of the driving infractions for individual license holders, but to also remind drivers of the importance of driving safely and abiding by the rules of the road.

 We've explained how Wisconsin's point system works below.
 However, you'll also want to refer to the Wisconsin Department of Transportation's resources.
-For example, the DMVline thoroughly explains how points are assessed regarding your license.
-You can listen to the audio file or read the text transcript.

 If you have a probationary driver's license, any infractions that would cause points to be entered on your driving record are doubled after your first conviction during the probationary period.